Florida State Road 33

-State Road 33 (SR 33) is a state highway running through Lake and Polk counties in Florida.
+State Road 33 (SR 33) is a state highway running through Lake and Polk counties in the U.S. state of Florida.

 Route description

 State Road 33 begins in Lakeland off U.S. Route 92 (US 92) east of the intersection with US 98 and heads north along the vicinity of the west bank of Lake Parker.
 North of there it curves to the northeast and has one of two interchanges with Interstate 4 (I-4).
 The first interchange (Exit 33) provides westbound access via North Socrum Loop Road (CR 582), and eastbound access directly to SR 33.
-The route turns more to the east away from I-4, until it curves north at the northern terminus of Florida State Road 569.
+The route turns more to the east away from I-4, until it curves north at the northern terminus of Florida State Road 659.
 It has an encounter at the second interchange with I-4 (Exit 38) where it actually crosses under the interstate.
 The road continues northeast to Polk City where it curves back towards the north at a bridge over a former Seaboard Air Line Railroad line (now the Auburndale TECO Trail and General James A. Van Fleet State Trail) just at the northwestern coast of Lake Agnes.
 From there, it traverses through mostly rural farmland into Lake County and Groveland.
 In Groveland, it intersects and begins a 3 mi concurrency with SR 50, up to Mascotte.
-Now a county road, CR 33 continues through another 10 mi or so of rural farmland, passes under Florida's Turnpike, and ends on US 27 in Okahumpka.
+Now a county road, CR 33 continues through another 10 mi or so of rural farmland, passes over Florida's Turnpike, then has a brief overlap with Lake County Road 48 in Okahumpka, which terminates at the eastern terminus of CR 470, while CR 48 head to Howey-in-the-Hills.
+Lake CR 33 itself ends on US 27 just south of the bridge over Helena Run, a waterway between Lake Denham and Lake Harris.

+History

+The current Florida State Road 33 was established during the great renumbering of 1945, after the original SR 33 was replaced by Florida State Road 85 between Fort Walton Beach and Crestview in Okaloosa County.
+The route originally began at began at U.S. Route 92 (later U.S. Business Route 92, and currently unmarked State Road 600) in Lakeland, Florida and ended at Florida State Road 44 west of the merge with U.S. Route 441 in Leesburg, Florida.
+It was rerouted in Lakeland from Iowa Avenue one block west to Massachusetts Avenue in the 1970's, with a connecting road between East First Street and north of Bon Aire Street.
+Some Google Street View images still mistakenly show Iowa Avenue as being part of SR 33.